wics-uw/website/content/F2017/F17-event-csc-joint-event.md

 Title: Fall 2017 CSC Joint Event
-Date: 2017-11-08
+Date: 2017-11-02
 Category: Events
 Tags: social, csc
 Slug: csc-joint-event-f17
 Author: Ruofan Luo
-Summary: Enjoy a movie and board games night
+Summary: Enjoy a movie and board games night with CSC

 Join us for a night of exam stress relief!
 We will be having a Wonder Woman movie night and board games night at MC 4061 and MC 4059.
 Come for free food, fun friends, and a good time :)

 ## Event Details ##